Brookshire Police pursuit ends in officer-involved shooting in Katy

-CITY OF KATY, Texas — A man fleeing from Brookshire police was shot and killed Monday evening after a chase that ended near Interstate 10 and F.M.
+CITY OF KATY, Texas (Covering Katy News)— A man fleeing from Brookshire police was shot and killed Monday evening after a chase that ended near Interstate 10 and F.M.
 1463 in Katy, according to a media release issued by the Brookshire Police Department.

 At approximately 7:30 p.m. on April 13, 2026, Brookshire officers attempted to pull over a vehicle for traffic violations.
 The driver failed to stop and fled at a high rate of speed according to the Brookshire Police.
 When the vehicle crossed out of Brookshire's jurisdiction into Katy city limits, the Katy Police Department officers joined the pursuit.